MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/hotpatch.md

 hotpatch program.
 Reboots are also required periodically after a new baseline has been installed.
 Reboots keep the VM in sync with nonsecurity patches included in the latest cumulative update.

-- Patches that are currently not included in the hotpatch program include nonsecurity updates released for Windows, and non-Windows updates (such as .NET patches).
-These types of patches need to be installed during a baseline month, and require a reboot.
+- Patches that are currently not included in the hotpatch program include non security updates released for Windows, .NET updates and non-Windows updates (such as drivers, firmware update etc.).
+These types of patches may need a reboot during Hotpatch months.

 ## Patch orchestration process